Laila Ikase

 The genetic resource study and utilisation is significant for expanding the genetic base of apple breeding.

-The genetic resource collection in Latvia maintains more than 100 apple cultivars of local origin that are well-suited for the regional climate conditions and have other valuable properties.
+The genetic resource collection in Latvia maintains over 100 apple cultivars of local origin, which are well-suited to the regional climate conditions and possess other valuable properties.
 Their successful use in breeding has been prevented by insufficient data availability.
-It is especially important to identify disease-resistance genes in the local cultivars and to find potentially new resistance sources.
-Within the scab research project, in collaboration with the Unit of Molecular Biology and Unit of Plant Pathology of the institute, a number of genotypes have been selected, and the research continues.
+It is especially important to identify disease-resistance genes in local cultivars and to find potentially new sources of resistance.
+Within the scab research project, in collaboration with the Institute's Unit of Plant Pathology, several genotypes have been selected, and the research continues.

-Another relevant issue is the rapid erosion of the genetic material due to the current changes in local orchards and farms .
+Another relevant issue is the rapid erosion of genetic material due to the current changes in local orchards and farms .
 That is why expeditions for collecting genetic resources were organised in the early 20th century.
 Approximately 200 apple tree samples were collected and tested in the collection trial garden.
-A number of selected genotypes have been included in the genetic resource base collection.
+Several selected genotypes have been included in the genetic resource base collection.
 Collection, evaluation and description of genetic resources continue.

 Apple cultivar testing